thinkful-ei-gecko/shawn-bookmark-app/README.md

 ###USER STORIES:
 I can add bookmarks to my bookmark list.
 Bookmarks contain:

-title
-url link
-description
+-title
+-url
+-link
+-description
-rating (1-5)
+-rating (1-5)

 I can see a list of my bookmarks when I first open the app

 All bookmarks in the list default to a "condensed" view showing only title and rating